DimitrisTzovanis/WebConferenceMultiParty/README.md

 ### Dependencies

--Download Node
+- Download Node
--Download Docker
+- Download Docker
--Open docker
+- Open docker
--From cmd go to the project folder directory run the following
+- From cmd go to the project folder directory run the following
   - npm init -y
   - npm install -S express@ socket.io@ kurento-client@ minimist@
   - docker run -d -p 8888:8888 kurento/kurento-media-server
--run:nodeserver.js (in cmd)
+- run:nodeserver.js (in cmd)
 - Open in chrome: http://localhost:3000/ in as many windows as you want, since there is no limitation on the number of users